 \section{Bounding the Noiseless Estimation Error}

-From the assumptions in \Cref{thm:main} and \Cref{thm:random_design}, it is clear that the result becomes meaningful only if we can obtain an upper bound on $\hat{r}_n=\sqrt{L_n(f^\dagger,\hat{f})}$.
+From the conditions in \Cref{thm:main}, it is clear that the result becomes meaningful only if we can obtain an upper bound on $\hat{r}_n=\sqrt{L_n(f^\dagger,\hat{f})}$.
 In this section, we present an explicit theorem for such bounds, under the condition that the training procedure $\Alg$ satisfies the non-expansive property (\cref{def:non_expansive}).
-See \Cref{app:proof of bound_hat_rn} for the full proof. \begin{definition}[$\phi$-non-expansive] We say the training procedure $\Alg$ is $\phi$-non-expansive if for any noiseless dataset $\cD_u=\cbr{(x_i,f^*(x_i))}_{i=1}^{n}$ and the noisy dataset $\cD_n=\cbr{(x_i,f^*(x_i)+u_i)}_{i=1}^{n}$, denoting $f^\dagger=\cA(\cD_u)$ and $\tilde{f}=\cA(\cD_n)$ to be the predictors trained on the two datasets, then we have
+See \Cref{app:proof of bound_hat_rn} for the full proof. \begin{definition}[$\phi$-non-expansive] We say the training procedure $\Alg$ is $\phi$-non-expansive if, for any noiseless dataset $\cD_u=\cbr{(x_i,f^*(x_i))}_{i=1}^{n}$ and the noisy dataset $\cD_n=\cbr{(x_i,f^*(x_i)+u_i)}_{i=1}^{n}$, denoting $f^\dagger=\cA(\cD_u)$ and $\tilde{f}=\cA(\cD_n)$ as the predictors trained on the two datasets, then we have

 \end{definition} \begin{theorem} If our training procedure $\Alg$ is $\phi$-non-expansive, then for any $\delta\le e^{-9}$, we have that with probability at least $1-4\delta$,

 Moreover, if the underlying function class $\cF$ is convex, then with probability at least $1-4\delta$, for any noise scale $\rho$,